actions/labeler/README.md

 # Add 'label2' to any file changes within 'example2' folder
 label2: example2/*

-# add label3 to any .txt file changes in the entire folder, ' are mandatory for leading *
+# Add label3 to any .txt file changes in the entire repository, ' are mandatory for leading *
 label3:
 - '**/*.txt'